Tuesday, August 13, 2013

 I have to say this though: I have been enjoying this conversation with Goethe fan Anonymous, and I went on YouTube looking for an "Anakreons Grab" that would not put off his or her listeners.

 There are not that many performances on YouTube but the number grows daily.
 Anonymous set out some ground rules.
 Orchestral accompaniment was out, for one thing.
 Also you do not want anything that will alienate people.
-To me that disqualifies the video at the top of this post, by baritone Thomas Allen and piansit Malcolm Martineau.
+To me that disqualifies the video at the top of this post, by baritone Thomas Allen and pianist Malcolm Martineau.
 The performance is all right but who wants to sit there looking at that skull.

 Hans Hotter is a singer I have loved since childhood ....